krwenholz/Resume/resume.md

 ### Fay Nutrition Inc., Remote

-Engineering\null\hfill January 2025 - Present
+Staff Engineer - Office of the CTO\null\hfill January 2025 - Present

 - Led Fay's first SOC2 audit from initial conversation to a clean Type 1 report in 60 days and a clean Type 2 in 120 days
 - Built Fay's dietitian payout system on Stripe, migrating 4,000 providers from Gusto and automating millions in monthly disbursements